KaumadeeKuruppu/Boarding-house-resource-sharing-system/README.md

 ### 5. Admin Login

 The frontend includes a **built-in Admin Login** page to protect the dashboard.
-No backend changes are needed — authentication is handled entirely on the client side.
+No backend changes.
+Authentication is handled entirely on the client side.

 - **Default Password:** `admin123`
 - When you open the app at `http://localhost:3000`, the login screen is shown first